Alice McLaren

-Dr Alice McLaren (1860 - 1945) was a Scottish doctor, gynecologist, suffragist and advocate for women's health and women's rights.
+Dr Alice McLaren (1860 - 1945) was a Scottish medical doctor, gynecologist, suffragist and advocate for women's health and women's rights.
 She was the first woman medical practitioner in Glasgow.

 Early life and education

 McLaren was born in Edinburgh to William Cunningham McLaren and Maria Amelia Wilson, and was the last of six siblings.
 She graduated with first class honours in Medicine from University of London in 1893.
 McLaren trained at Glasgow Royal Infirmary.

 Medical career

 The British Medical Journal's obituary of McLaren noted that she was the first woman gynecologist in Glasgow.

 During her career, she worked in a number of institutions, including: